yeskunall/astro-umami/packages/astro-umami/readme.md

-# @yeskunall/astro-umami
+# astro-umami

 > An [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) to add [Umami Analytics](https://umami.is/) to your website.

-## Highlights
+## 🪶 Highlights

 - Automatically detects if you’re using [View Transitions](https://docs.astro.build/en/guides/view-transitions/) and adds a [`data-astro-rerun`](https://docs.astro.build/en/guides/view-transitions/#data-astro-rerun) attribute
 - Disables events and pageviews during development
 - Prevents Google Tag Manager from stripping custom `data-*` attributes
 - Supports all [configuration](https://umami.is/docs/tracker-configuration) options, unlike [`astro-analytics`](https://github.com/Destiner/astro-analytics)
 - (_Optionally_) Serve the tracking script using [Partytown](https://partytown.builder.io/) (_**planned in an upcoming release**_)
-- __Actively maintained__ (support for Astro 5 since `v0.0.2`)
+- __Actively maintained (Astro 5 ready)__

-## Usage
+## 🛟 Usage

 ### Install

-Astro includes an `astro add` command to automate the setup of official integrations.
 Enable Umami analytics in your Astro project with the following:

 ```sh
 pnpm astro add @yeskunall/astro-umami
 ```

- This will install `@yeskunall/astro-umami` and make the appropriate changes to your `astro.config.mjs` file in one step.
+This will install `@yeskunall/astro-umami` and make the appropriate changes to your Astro config automatically.

 ### Manual install